bharat/sync-unifi-to-pihole/README.md

 ## How It Works

 ### Update Process
-1. **Authenticate with UDM**: Logs into UDM API using provided credentials
+1. **Authenticate with UniFi**: Logs into UniFi API using provided credentials
 2. **Fetch Static DHCP Leases**: Retrieves all configured users with fixed IP addresses
 3. **Normalize Hostnames**: Converts device names to RFC 1123 compliant hostnames
 4. **Authenticate with Pi-hole**: Logs into Pi-hole v6.0 API